zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 ## 1. Identify the API that you want to expose

 Onboard an API service through the API Gateway without making code changes.

+The data that teaches the API Mediation Layer about the existing service is captured in an api definition yaml file with a `.yml` suffix.

 **Tip:** For more information about the structure of APIs and which APIs to expose in the Zowe API Mediation Layer, see [Onboarding Overview](api-mediation-onboard-overview.md).